lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    :width: 90%
    :align: center

-1. Gradually ramp up input intensity to desired value
-2. Wait for output intensity to stabilize and then measure it
-3. Repeat for each input intensity
+(1) Gradually ramp up input intensity to desired value (2) Wait for output intensity to stabilize and then measure it (3) Repeat for each input intensity

 The easiest solution would be to wait for a fixed time duration after setting the input intensity.
-However, we found that it takes significantly longer for the output intensity to stabilize after the two discontinuous jumps than for the rest of the transitions.
+However, we have found that it takes significantly longer for the output intensity to stabilize after the two discontinuous jumps than for the rest of the transitions.
 If we used a fixed duration, we would have to use the duration required for the discontinuous jumps every time, which would be excessively long for most transitions.
 Hence the best solution is to make an adaptive simulation that automatically detects when the output intensity has stabilized, after which the output intensity is measured and next input intensity transition is started.

-We can make an adaptive simulation by making a class whose functions we pass to MEEP.
+We can make an adaptive simulation by making a custom class whose functions we pass to MEEP.
 The class is initialized as:

 .. code-block:: python